classickjj/chessProject/README.md

-## next TODO: make the pices moveable
+## next TODO: make the pieces moveable

 # chessProject
 a little chess board, with the goal of implementing a simple chess AI